 Weight loss surgery can work well to help some people lose weight.
 However, it may not be suitable or the right decision for everyone who wants to lose weight.
 Weight loss surgery should only be undertaken after very careful consideration.
 You need to be fully prepared for weight loss surgery and you need to be highly motivated.
 It is important that when considering surgery you have a full understanding of what it involves, including the risks and benefits.
 Surgery alone does not cure a weight problem.
 You also have to make long-term changes to your lifestyle and eating habits.
 Some of these are explained further below.

-Note: there is a separate leaflet in this series, called Obesity and Overweight in Adults, which provides more general information about overweight and obesity.
-It describes how to determine if you are overweight and obese, and how to assess your body mass index (BMI).
-There are also separate leaflets called Obesity and Overweight in Children and Weight Reduction - How to Lose Weight.
+Note: the leaflet called Obesity provides more general information about being overweight or obese.
+It describes how to determine if you are overweight or obese, and how to assess your body mass index (BMI).
 This leaflet just discusses weight loss surgery.

 When is weight loss surgery considered?